scverse/anndata/docs/fileformat-prose.md

 ### Dataframe Specification (v0.2.0)

 * A dataframe MUST be stored as a group
-* The group's metadata
+* The group's metadata:
     * MUST contain the field `"_index"`, which is the name of the column to be used as an index
     * MUST contain encoding metadata `"encoding-type: "dataframe"`, `"encoding-version": "0.2.0"`
-    * MUST contain `"column-order"` a string valued array denoting the order of column entries
+    * MUST contain `"column-order"` an array of strings denoting the order of column entries
 * The group MUST contain a column for the index
 * Each entry in the group MUST correspond to an array with equivalent first dimensions
 * Each entry SHOULD share chunk sizes

 ## Mappings

-Mappings are simply stored as `Group` s on disk.
+Mappings are simply stored as `Group`s on disk.
 These are distinct from DataFrames and sparse arrays since they don’t have any special attributes.
 A `Group` is created for any `Mapping` in the AnnData object, including the standard `obsm`, `varm`, `layers`, and `uns`.